VPNTunnel is part of a company called Edelino Commerce Inc.

 I get that.
 Stretched too thin, busy with other stuff, etc. But no name or explanations or anything?

-VPNTunnel Cost, Plans & Payment Options
+VPNTunnel Cost, Plans & Payment Methods

 All of VPNTunnel’s features are available on each plan.
 So the only pricing different comes down to how long you want to commit.